monix/monix.io/_tut/docs/3x/reactive/observable.md

 }
 ```

-One important difference is that `subject` will be shared between subscribers (here it is `processStream` method).
+One important difference is that `subject` will be shared between subscribers (here it is implied in the `processStream` method).
-It might not be noticable with `MulticastStrategy.replay` which caches incoming elements.
+It might not be noticeable with `MulticastStrategy.replay` which caches incoming elements.
-If we use different strategy such as `MulticastStrategy.publish`, `processStream` won't receive any elements which were sent before subscription.
+If we use a different strategy such as `MulticastStrategy.publish`, `processStream` won't receive any elements which were sent before subscription.

 [More on Subjects later.](#subjects)

 ## Back-pressure, buffering, throttling

-`Observable` is back-pressured, i.e. if producer (upstream) is faster than consumer (downstream), the producer will
+The `Observable` is back-pressured, i.e. if the producer (upstream) is faster than consumer (downstream), the producer will
 wait for an `Ack` from the consumer before sending the next element.
 However, that's not always desirable.
 For instance, we might want to process messages in batches for better throughput, or have strict latency requirements
 which we need to fulfil even at the cost of dropping some messages.
 Fortunately, Monix provides a ton of operators in this space.